solid-contrib/solid-takeout-import/README.md

 Import your Google Takeout (etc) data into your solid pod so you can keep it and use it with Solid apps

-Google allow you to take the data you have on Google Plus and similar things end export it at the [Google Taekout website](https://takeout.google.com/).
+Google allow you to take the data you have on Google Plus and similar things end export it at the [Google Takeout website](https://takeout.google.com/).

 You select various sorts of data, then ask for it to be delivered in `.zip` file fomat or `.tgz` format.
 Google then does it in the background and send you an email when it is ready with a download link.